NateBaldwinDesign/principles/README.md

 ```
 These variables are pulled into variables and mixins from [typesettings](http://typesettings.io) as well as some additional custom mixins to generate proportional values.

+#### Additional Style Variable Outputs
+Our goal is to aid in cross-platform development using unified styles.
+In order to do this, the principle variables are generated in the following formats:

+* Scss
+* Sass
+* Less
+* Stylus

 ![Example Image](/assets/type-scale.jpg)

 ## Configuration